Can’t see the videos… Videos won’t play… Videos play back choppy.

-Bottom line, if the videos don’t play well in a certain browser, try a DIFFERENT browser.
+If the videos don’t play well in a certain browser, try a DIFFERENT browser.
 Safari and Chrome are the most popular browsers and work the best.

-#4.
+#3.
 If the video stops at a certain point and no matter what you do, it won’t play any further… there’s a good chance your browser’s "cache" is full.
 Simply clear your browser’s cache.
 Do a Google search for “How to clear my browser’s cache“.
 Might be a good idea to clear your browser’s “history” too.

-#6.
+#4.
 When all else fails, shut down and then restart your computer.
 Rebooting will sometimes fix a ton of problems.
-As a matter of fact, rebooting might be the FIRST thing to try.

 After doing the above, and the videos still won’t play, simply contact us for help.
 Just make sure you performed the above solutions first.